Terminology #

 if x = y {

-Concept Mapping: Corresponds to C# = assignment.
-However, assignment expressions in C# return a value (the value that was assigned).
+Concept Mapping: Corresponds to = assignment in C#.
+However, assignment expressions in C# do return a value (the value being assigned).

 int b = 10;